Using Refit!

 Some APIs require an API key, which can even depend on the current tenant.

-In these cases, we can use an HttpMessageHandler
+In these cases, we can use an HttpMessageHandler with Refit:

 Here’s a custom handler that adds the header: